By Breastfeeding Expert Clare Byam-Cook

 If your baby is getting plenty of milk and feeds are not taking too long, you can carry on using them indefinitely.
 But if feeds become significantly longer, your baby is not settling after feeds because he is not getting enough milk through the shield and/or you notice that your milk supply is reducing, they are clearly not working and you should stop using them.

 Sarah came to see me when her baby Joshua was three weeks old.
-Breastfeeding was proving to be very difficult because he kept pulling off the breast after only a few sucks and she was endlessly having to wind him and then re-attach him.
-It was obvious to me that the problem was that her milk was flowing so fast that Joshua was choking and panicking and this is why he kept pulling off.
+Breastfeeding was proving to be very difficult because he kept pulling off the breast after only a few sucks.
+Sarah was endlessly having to wind Joshua and then re-attach him.
+It was obvious to me that the problem was that her milk was flowing so fast that Joshua was choking and panicking.
+This is why he kept pulling off.
 The problem was easily resolved with a nipple shield.
 As soon as I put it on, he was able to feed calmly and happily thanks to the nipple shield slowing the flow of the milk and enabling him to drink at his own pace.
 Sarah continued to use the shield for many months because Joshua got really upset whenever she tried to latch him on without them.